Now offering cupping therapy! Can be added to any session.

-Where can you learn Ashiatsu Barefoot Bar massage or massage with warm Bamboo tools?
+Where can you learn Ashiatsu Barefoot Bar massage ?.

 I specialize in deep tissue massage therapy and offer continuing education classes for massage therapists in my Mt.
 Healthy studio (Cincinnati).
 The massage therapy studio is located at 7813 Affinity Place, Cincinnat, OH, 4421.
 You can even buy a non-fattening, perfect size massage gift certificate for a favorite person-online and instant!
 Purchase it here!

 I teach Ashiatsu Oriental Bar Therapy (Deepfeet Bar Therapy) and Ashi-Thai at my permanent training facility in Cincinnati, and portable Ashiatsu bars allow me to train Ashiatsu or Ashi-Thai at your location in the Midwest.
 I typically travel as far as 12 hours driving distance from Cincinnati.
 Give me a call at 513-238-0970 or email me for more information at email@example.com.
 More information can be found here.